Short History of the Node.js Foundation

 While this success is enviable, at one time it created growing pains.
 Four years ago, the project’s technical leaders grappled with conflicting development paths and slowing releases.
 Although user adoption flourished, the project was looking for a different governance structure.

 The Node.js community began talking with The Linux Foundation in 2014 about how a foundation might help promote stability and support among an increasingly diverse community of users and contributors.
-The Linux Foundation helped facilitate discussions among the community and companies backing Node and announced the new Node.js Foundation in 2015 with Fidelity, GoDaddy, Groupon, IBM, Intel, Joyent, Microsoft, PayPal, NodeSource, and many others.
+The Linux Foundation helped facilitate discussions among the community and companies backing Node and announced the new Node.js Foundation in 2015 with Fidelity, GoDaddy, Groupon, IBM, Intel, Joyent, Microsoft, PayPal, NodeSource, among others.

 In its first year, the Node.js Foundation technical leaders created a long-term support (LTS) plan for improved stability, established a core team to handle security and formalized a security disclosure policy.